640 South State StreetDover, Delaware 19901

 Treatment of superior vena cava syndrome depends on the cause of the obstruction, the seriousness of the symptoms, the prognosis of the patient, and the patient's preferences.
 Radiation therapy and chemotherapy should not be started until the cause of the blockage is determined.
 The treatments discussed in this summary will focus on superior vena cava blockage caused by cancer.
 Since the treatment of the blockage may depend on the type of cancer, this diagnosis should be made before treatment is started.
 Unless the airway is blocked or the brain is swelling, waiting to start treatment usually presents no problem.
 The following treatments can be used for superior vena cava syndrome.

 A patient with good blood flow through other veins, and few symptoms may not need treatment, but will be closely monitored for new symptoms or changes.
 In many cases, SVCS is managed by treating the cancer that is causing the blockage.
 If the blockage is above the area where the superior and inferior vena cava veins join, and other veins are able to take over for the superior vena cava, the symptoms may stabilize and the patient may be comfortable enough to forego more therapy.
-Short-term relief for a patient who has symptoms, but who does not want aggressive treatment, may include raising the head, using corticosteroids (drugs that decrease swelling), and increasing elimination of fluids using drugs such as diuretics.
+Short-term relief for a patient who has symptoms, but who does not want aggressive treatment, may include raising the head, using corticosteroids (medicines that decrease swelling), and increasing elimination of fluids using medicines such as diuretics.
 Diuretics may help symptoms of swelling, but can cause problems such as dehydration.

 If the blockage of the superior vena cava is caused by a tumor that is not sensitive to chemotherapy, radiation therapy may be given.